 When the story begins, Offred has just been consigned to her third handmaid position.
 Every month at the appropriate time during her menstrual cycle, a religious ceremony is performed in which Fred has sex with Offred while her head rests between Serina, his wife’s, legs.
 At the beginning of the ceremony, the man, in this case, the Commander, declares, “‘And Leah said, God hath given me my hire, because I have given my maiden to my husband,’ says the Commander… ‘Now we will have a moment of silent prayer,’ says the Commander.
 ‘We will ask for a blessing, and for success in all our ventures.’”
 The regime claims that the ceremony is based on Sarah’s instruction to her husband Abraham in Genesis, “And Sarai said to Abram, ‘Look, the Lord has kept me from bearing.
 Consort with my maid; perhaps I shall have a son through her’” (Gen 16:2), and it attributes the positioning of the women during the ceremony to another verse uttered by Rachel: “She said, ‘Here is my maid Bilhah.
 Consort with her, that she may bear on my knees and that through her I too may have children’” (Gen 30:3).
 Serena, Commander Fred’s wife, is suspected of being barren, even though her own and her husband’s sexual history indicate that he is the sterile one.
 As we have mentioned, the childbearing-sanctifying regime only permits the assumption of female infertility.
 Given the circumstances, Serena is forced to accept a marriage in which the Commander is assigned a handmaid and she must be present when he has intercourse with her.
 Knowing that the Commander is sterile, she encourages Offred to sleep with Nick the driver so Offred can conceive and bear a child.

 Every handmaid is degraded, silenced, subjugated, inferior, and obedient.
-The story of the Gileadite Republic’s handmaids is based on the biblical, handmaid narratives.
+The story of the Gileadite Republic’s handmaids is based, taken to an extreme, on the biblical handmaid narratives.
 The voice of the biblical Hagar goes unheard.
 She is the repressed other of society whose voice is insignificant.
 Sarah refers to Hagar as a “handmaid,” without mentioning her by name, and her sole responsibility is to resolve the discrepancy between Sarah’s infertility and Abraham’s fertility.
-Hagar is a surrogate mother, much like Bilhah (Rachel’s handmaid) who the barren Rachel gave to Jacob.
+Hagar is a surrogate mother, much like Bilhah (Rachel’s handmaid) whom the barren Rachel gave to Jacob.
 After Bilhah bore Jacob a child, Rachel declares “And [He has] given me a son.”
 Hagar suffers, flees, and while pregnant sets off alone on a lonely road.
 There, in the wilderness, an angel of the Lord finds her and asks her a question: “Hagar, handmaid of Sarai, where have you come from, and where are you going?”
 And she said, “I am running away from my mistress Sarai.”
 Even when questioning Hagar, the angel emphasizes her status as Sarai’s handmaid.
 The expectant mother is supposed to relinquish her independence and suffer in order to guarantee her son’s future.

 The Bible and Men as Masters Possessing Women